openpoke/decidim-module-action_delegator/README.md

 Votes and revocations done on behalf of other members are tracked through the `versions` table using `PaperTrail`.
-This enables fetching a log of actions involving a particular delegation or consultation for auditing purposes.
+This enables fetching a log of actions involving a particular delegation or vote for auditing purposes.
 This keeps out regular votes and unvotes.

 When performing votes and unvotes of delegations you'll see things like the